4GeeksAcademy/blog/blog/colab-partnership.us.md

 # 4GeeksAcademy partners with Co.Lab

-After the completion of a structured program like a [coding bootcamp](https://4geeksacademy.com/us/coding-campus/coding-bootcamp-miami) like 4GeeksAcademy, it can be difficult for graduates to stay consistent in continuing to further their programming portfolio on their own.
+After the completion of a structured program like a [coding bootcamp](https://4geeksacademy.com/us/coding-bootcamp) like 4GeeksAcademy, it can be difficult for graduates to stay consistent in continuing to further their programming portfolio on their own.
 Standing out among peers is also a challenge, which impacts confidence during the job search.
 The catch-22 of needing a job to get a job is especially real for junior tech talent and those pivoting from other careers.

-4Geeks has partnered with Co.Lab to tackle this issue head-first.
+4Geeks Academy [coding bootcamp in miami](https://4geeksacademy.com/us/coding-campus/coding-bootcamp-miami) has partnered with Co.Lab to tackle this issue head-first.

 ## Simulating Real-World Tech Environment